mapmeld/use-this-now/README.md

 ## Model Editing

 - Deleting / forgetting information from models continues to be active research.
+-- Counterfactuals in avoiding memorized sequences in models https://arxiv.org/abs/2112.12938

 - Patching / updating models continues to be active research.
-The post-processing scores which I used here were completely off.

 ## Model Introspection